 - (Optional) Pre-freeze.
 Lay the pieces on a cookie sheet (line it with a silicone mat to simplify removing the tray once frozen) in a single layer and put it in the freezer.
 After a couple of hours, the veggie pieces will be frozen.
 This way, you can pack as many as you like in a single container and still quickly grab only one or two if that’s all you need.

 - Packaging.
 Use airtight containers or freezer bags, depending on your preferences.
 And put a label on it if you like.
 Remember that if you don’t pre-freeze the rhubarb, the pieces will stick together.
 If you put in each container exactly how much you need for a single recipe, sticking isn’t an issue.

 - Freeze.
 Put everything in the freezer for the long term.

 That’s it.
 If you need your rhubarb to last for months, that’s the way to do it.
-If you skip blanching, the process is the same as I used when I froze watermelon.
+If you skip blanching, the process is the same as I outline in my article on how to freeze watermelon.

 Please note that you can also freeze rhubarb using the sugar-pack method.
 It requires more time and involves adding extra sugar to the veggie.
 The latter makes it a no-go option for me.

 Instead of freezing fresh rhubarb, make rhubarb pie and freeze it instead!

 How Long Does Rhubarb Last?

 Now that you know everything about storing rhubarb, it’s time to talk about how long it keeps for.